nest-manchester/VSM-Tool/README.md

 return options are:

-[field    Mcorr   Ms    drift   gradient    offset    Mraw    time]=VSM 1        2       3     4       5           6         7       8
+[field    Mcorr   Ms    drift   gradient    offset    Mraw    time] = VSM

 drift is in emu/s
 gradient is in emu/Oe